 SR OS-based routers support configuring of IPv4 and IPv6 redirect policies.
 Redirect policies allow specifying multiple redirect target destinations and defining status check test methods used to validate the ability for a destination to receive redirected traffic.
 This destination monitoring allows routers to react to target destination failures.
 To specify an IPv4 redirect policy, define all destinations to be IPv4.
-To specify an IPv6 redirect policy, define all destinations to be IPv6.
-IPv4 redirect policies can only be deployed in IPv4 filter policies.
+To specify an IPv6 redirect policies can only be deployed in IPv6 filter policies.
+IPv6 redirect policy can only be deployed in IPv6 filter policies.